Ever wondered how to invest with little money?

 - Fractional Shares: Many brokerages allow you to invest in just a portion of a stock.
 This makes even the most expensive stocks affordable to the everyday investor!

 - ETFs: Exchange-traded funds, or ETFs, are collections of stocks that are traded as one security.
-They are often created to track the market as a whole, or certain sectors of the market.
-For example, VOO is a popular Vanguard ETF that tracks the S&P 500.
+They are often created to track the market as a whole, or certain sectors of the market (index funds).
+For example, VOO is a popular Vanguard index fund that tracks the S&P 500.
 ARKK is an ETF that focuses specifically on leading technology.
 ETFs are usually available to investors at a fraction of the cost of buying all of the included securities.

 Step 5: Use a Stock Simulator

 Fortunately, you came to the right place!
 Wall Street Survivor helps thousands of investors learn how to invest with our world class stock simulation platform.